AL333Z/fp-lib-design/fp-lib-design.md

 Our focus here is **_NOT_** on building the coolest library doing the coolest thing ever.

-Chances are that you'll never use JMS at all!

 We'll just put our attention on **_designing a set of APIs_** which wraps an existing lib written in the _good old imperative way_, using Pure Functional Programming and the Typelevel stack.

 ---